dmuth/elk-septa-stats/README.md

 which will hit the SEPTA Regional Rail API every 50 seconds or so, grab train data, and write it to `/var/log/septa-stats`.

+### Development

+If you are doing development and want to run Ansible by hand, cd into the `ansible/` directory and run:

+`ansible-playbook -i ./inventory ./playbook.yml`

 ## Usage